Beny Tchaicovsky: Style & Exploration of 3D tools as an art form

 At an early age, Tchaicovsky started with black ink sketches before progressing to acrylic paintings.
-His canvasses depict surrealistic visions.
+His canvases depict surrealistic visions.

 Tchaicovsky's style of expression has been described as surrealist art, fantastic art, metaphysical art and visionary art.

 Tchaicovsky's 3D art expresses humanity's existentialist desolation and increased fragmentation.
 His digital animations are rich with images, symbols and personal mythology.
 They carry two clear messages: the perilous direction taken by modern technology oriented society and the need for self-exploration.